 - review the existing management of the coastal area; and identify knowledge gaps within existing studies or management plans and identify the focus of the CMP.

-The Newcastle CMP Scoping Study Summary provides an overview of the Newcastle CMP Coastal Zone, summarises the management issues and risks and outlines the next steps for preparing the Newcastle CMP.
+The Newcastle CMP Scoping Study Summary provides an overview of the Newcastle CMP Coastal Zone, summarises the management issues and risks and outlines the next steps.

-The complete Newcastle CMP Scoping Study includes detailed overview of the Newcastle Coastal zone, the strategic context for the CMP and additional data on coastal management issues and risks.
+The Newcastle CMP Scoping Study includes detailed overview of the Newcastle coastal zone, the strategic context for the CMP and additional data on coastal management issues and risks.

 Download the Newcastle CMP Scoping Study Summary (PDF)